dotKokott/wavearium/README.md

 - How to draw waveform from oscillator: https://github.com/Tonejs/ui/blob/master/src/gui/vis/vis-base.ts#L34

-- We are using Oscillator.asArray(resolution) to get the wave values right now, we have to see how this translates to waveform .wav files.

-- A waveedit / piston honda wavetable .wav file is 64 waves * 256 samples per wave
+- A waveedit / piston honda wavetable .wav file is 64 waves * 256 samples per wave, 10.000 Hz sample rate and 16 bit per sample

 - To go from .wav file to oscillator we need to do the following: